justinmcmillan/hello-world/README.md

 # hello-world

-My attempt to learn github
+I am trying to learn GitHub in order to collaborate on projects with friends.
+What out world!